 Camden, Gloucester, Salem, and other communities in the region have significant and expanding port activity.
 Paulsboro in Gloucester County is continuing to expand its multi-tenant port operation along the Delaware River called the Paulsboro Marine Terminal (PMT).
 Other South Jersey Port Facilities are located in Salem and Camden Counties.
 The Ports are an important part of the TLD employment in the region, with various occupations including crane operators.
-A significant portion of the port-related workforce is approaching retirement age, so there is a great need to train a new workforce to fill positions that will become vacant in the coming decade due to retirement.
+A significant portion of the port-related workforce is approaching retirement age, so there is a great need to train a new workforce to fill positions that will become vacant in the coming decade due to retirements.

-There are three new developments that are emerging in the transportation and logistics industries since the 2019 Plan was assembled that will draw from the southern region to include Gloucester County.
+There are three new developments that are emerging in the transportation and logistics industries since the 2019 Plan was assembled.
 The first is the Wind Port being developed in Lower Alloways Creek Township in Salem County.
 This facility when complete is estimated to provide 1,500 new jobs in a range of skilled and unskilled professions.

 While the transportation and logistics industries have always been significant sectors in the region, one aspect of change that is emerging involves the mega-warehousing and distribution centers that have recently been constructed along the region's major highways, such as Route 130 in Burlington County and in areas proximate to the Route 295 corridor in Camden, Gloucester, and Salem Counties.
-These new industries represent significant employment opportunities for both transportation-related jobs as well as high-paying, highly technical positions, (see Advanced Manufacturing.)
-Gloucester County is home to the largest distribution center on the east coast, Pureland Industrial Park.
+These new industries represent significant employment opportunities for both transportation related jobs as well as high paying, highly technical positions, (see Advanced Manufacturing.)